Angus-Paillaugue/SvelteShine/docs/Components/Note.md

 "description": "The type of the alert.
 Can be \"note\", \"tip\", \"important\", \"warning\" or \"caution\"" },
 {
+"name":"<slot>",
+"type": "HTMLElement",
+"description": "The actual contents of the note."
+},
+{
 "name":"style",
 "default":"\"custom\"",
 "type": "string",